How to Make a Bench From a Dumpster Console

 I emailed the pictures of the Bench made from a Dumpster Console to Marni just as the clock was closing on her day.
 They were received in the nick of time.
 The moral of the story here is 2 parts: #1 ALWAYS SAVE ORIGINAL PHOTOS and #2 Don’t Pass up good broken furniture in a Dumpster!
 You never know, you just may need to make a bench out of it.

 Update!
 The article was published!
 It has been everywhere from Arkansas to my own SF Bay Area paper!
-Here is a link, hope you enjoy!
+Here is a link, hope you enjoy it!
 Dumpster Diving Diva Takes Trash to a New Level